SystemGlitch101/gh_organization_activity_monitor/README.md

 - Open the Makefile
 - Change the BINDADDR, PORT and WEBHOOK_PROXY_URL as needed
 - close the makefile
 - make sure you have smee.io installed (see [this doc](https://docs.github.com/en/enterprise-cloud@latest/apps/creating-github-apps/writing-code-for-a-github-app/quickstart)).
+Ensure you have the latest version of nodejs installed.
 Alternatively, you could use your own proxy and configure it accordingly.
 In that case you can skip the following step.
 - open a separate terminal in the same directory and run the following:
 - `$ make runproxy`